-Gary A. Clark is a partner in the Intellectual Property Practice Group in the firm's Los Angeles office.
+Gary A. Clark is Of Counsel in the Intellectual Property Practice Group in the firm's Los Angeles office.

 Areas of Practice